shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Sutton, Matthew Avery. *American Apocalypse: A History of Modern Evangelicalism.* First Harvard University Press paperback edition, The Belknap Press of Harvard University Press, 2017.
 ### Eastern Christianity
 - Baumer, Christoph. *The Church of the East: An Illustrated History of Assyrian Christianity.* I.B.
 Tauris, 2016.
+- Coakley, J. F. *The Church of the East and the Church of England: A History of the Archbishop of Canterbury’s Assyrian Mission.* Clarendon Press/Oxford University Press, 1992.
 - Dickens, Mark. *Echoes of a Forgotten Presence: Reconstructing the History of the Church of the East in Central Asia.* LIT, 2020.
 - Frykenberg, Robert Eric. *Christianity in India: From Beginnings to the Present.* Oxford University Press, 2010.
-- Coakley, J. F. *The Church of the East and the Church of England: A History of the Archbishop of Canterbury’s Assyrian Mission.* Clarendon Press/Oxford University Press, 1992.
+- Meaza, Esubalew. *Ascending to Heaven: Ancient Churches and Monasteries of Ethiopia.* infoAddis, 2019.
 ### Anglicanism
 - Bray, Gerald Lewis. *Anglicanism: A Reformed Catholic Tradition.* Lexham Press, 2021.
 - Chapman, Mark D., and Jeremy Bonner, editors. *Costly Communion: Ecumenical Initiative and Sacramental Strife in the Anglican Communion.* Brill, 2019.